Updating previous Practice Centre content

 We’re rewriting the content from the previous Practice Centre so it’s shorter and easier to understand before we move it over to the new part of the website.

-- When updating guidance from the previous Practice Centre, the Practice Centre working group asks subject matter experts (SMEs) from the appropriate business lines to provide expertise and strengthen it from a bicultural perspective.
+- When updating guidance from the previous Practice Centre, the Practice Centre working group asks subject matter experts (SMEs) from the appropriate business lines to provide expertise and strengthen it in line with the practice approach.

-- When updating policy from the previous Practice Centre, the Operational Policy team usually leads the process, with help from SMEs and the Practice Centre working group.
+- The Practice Police team updates policies from the previous Practice Centre, with help from SMEs and the Practice Centre working group.

 - Sometimes a project team leader or SME initiates contact with the Practice Centre working group to ask them to update existing policy or guidance.